wolfch2/HJA_microclimate_basic/README.md

 1. monthly temperature metrics are included here
 2. all models are for the mean response only (no quantile regression is used)

+If you want to model other temperature metrics, you can add them to the "T\_custom\_metrics" function in the "002 - set up temperature.R" script.

 Reference:

 Christopher Wolf, David M. Bell, Hankyu Kim, Michael Paul Nelson, Mark Schulze, and Matthew G. Betts.
 Temporal consistency of undercanopy thermal refugia in old-growth forest. *Agricultural and Forest Meteorology*, In Review.